BjornTheProgrammer/Wither-Survival/README.md

 The time is always set to night, although it appears to look like day, add torches everywhere!

 <img src="./media/overworld.png" alt="Wither Survival as it appears in the overworld" />

+## Any other gameplay ideas?

+I'd love to hear them, create an [issue](https://github.com/BjornTheProgrammer/Wither-Survival/issues), and let's see if it can be implemented.

+## License

+This plugin is licensed under MIT.